eslym/sveltekit-adapter-bun/README.md

     await patchSvelteKit();
     await startDevServer();
     ```

 3. run `bun dev.ts`

-The `patchSvelteKit` function will patch the sveltekit to let it get the original `Request` object from bun and pass it to the dev server, making `Bun.Server#upgrade` possible.
+The `patchSvelteKit` function will patch the sveltekit using `bun patch` to let it get the original `Request` object from bun and pass it to the dev server, making `Bun.Server#upgrade` possible.
 The `startDevServer` function will start the dev server with websocket support.

+The `patchSvelteKit` will not impact anything in production build, since the production build will not involve `@sveltejs/kit/node` unless you are using it in your code.

+> [!IMPORTANT]
+> This dev server uses bun's internal stuff, so it might break in the future bun version, but the
+> production build will not be affected.

 ## Use the websocket